 What’s on the activity board this week?

-- Welcome / Demo Video (Tuesday, 1pm EST) a live streamed walk through of this week’s activities.
+- Demo Video a walk through of this week’s activities.

 - Drop in Camp Head Quarters (Wednesday, 3pm EST or Thursday 12:30pm during our Extended Lunch time meetings) Use Zoom to visit camp head quarters, ask questions, register complaints etc.